The battle to confirm Kavanaugh heats up with document fight

 The political battle, for now, is focused on a mountain of documents — specifically, a set of papers from Kavanaugh's tenure as staff secretary to President George W. Bush.

-In what Democrats complain is an unprecedented move, Senate Judiciary Committee Chairman Chuck Grassley, R-Iowa, last week sent a letter, without the support of the top Democrat on the committee, to the National Archives, asking for the documents during Kavanaugh's five years working in the Bush White House — with the exception of his three years as the president's staff secretary.
+In what Democrats complain is an unprecedented move, the chairman of the Senate Judiciary Committee, Sen. Chuck Grassley, R-Iowa, last week sent a letter, without the support of the top Democrat on the committee, to the National Archives, asking for documents from the five years Kavanaugh worked in the Bush White House — with the exception of his three years as the president's staff secretary.

-Those three years of paperwork have sparked an uproar and Democrats are demanding their release.
-Republicans say they are irrelevant, that the staff secretary is simply a paper pusher for the president and those documents have no bearing value in determining the judge's own opinions.
+Those missing three years of paperwork have sparked an uproar and Democrats are demanding their release.
+Republicans say that they are irrelevant, that the staff secretary is simply a paper pusher for the president and that the documents have no value in determining the judge's opinions.

-Democrats say those materials are critical to determining who Kavanaugh is and what he believes.
+Democrats say the materials are critical to determining who Kavanaugh is and what he believes.

-"Unequivocally, this process is the most political and most dangerous that I’ve seen," said Kristine Lucius, vice president of the Leadership Conference.
+"Unequivocally, this process is the most political and most dangerous that I’ve seen," said Kristine Lucius, vice president of the Leadership Conference, a civil and human rights group.
 Lucius has worked for Judiciary Committee Democrats for 14 years and has overseen a handful of Supreme Court confirmations.
 "What (Republicans) are assigned to do is ram this through with as little transparency as possible."

-“We can’t keep going down this partisan, picky, stupid, dumbass role that has happened around here for so long.
+Sen. Orrin Hatch, R-Utah, said: “We can’t keep going down this partisan, picky, stupid, dumbass role that has happened around here for so long.
 I’m sick and tired of it to be honest with you.
-I’m tired of the partisanship and frankly we didn’t treat their candidates for these positions the way they are treating ours,” Sen. Orrin Hatch, R-Utah, added.
+I’m tired of the partisanship and frankly we didn’t treat their candidates for these positions the way they are treating ours."

 Democrats say their demands are in line with what should be expected for a nominee facing a lifetime appointment.
-They say in Kavanaugh’s time as staff secretary, he could have had input on a range of issues such as the Matthew Shepard hate crimes act and Bush’s decision on harsh interrogation or on wiretapping American citizens in a post-9/11 era.
+They say that as staff secretary, Kavanaugh could have had input on a range of issues such as the Matthew Shepard hate crimes act and Bush’s decision on harsh interrogation and on wiretapping American citizens in a post-9/11 era.

-Kavanaugh was asked about some of those questions during his 2006 confirmation to be a federal judge and Democrats wonder if the answers he gave then on key issues would be contradicted in documents from his time as staff secretary.
+Kavanaugh was asked about some of those issues during his 2006 confirmation as a federal judge, and Democrats wonder if documents from his time as staff secretary would contradict answers he gave then.

-Senate Minority Leader Chuck Schumer, D-N.Y., insisted on the Senate floor that their request for documents “is not a fishing expedition.”
+Senate Minority Leader Chuck Schumer, D-N.Y., insisted on the Senate floor that Democrats' request for documents “is not a fishing expedition.”

 “This is not an attempt to run out the clock,” Schumer said.
 “Democrats simply want Judge Kavanaugh’s record to be made available to the Senate, and to the public to judge for themselves whether President Trump’s nominee is the right choice for our country.”

-"What (Democrats are) hoping for is to try and find some needle in a haystack thing they can criticize or re-litigate the Bush years because there's nothing they can point to in Kavanaugh’s own record that is anything other than a balanced, evenhanded and brilliant judge," Carrie Severino, chief counsel and policy director at the conservative Judicial Crisis Network.
+But Carrie Severino, chief counsel and policy director at the conservative Judicial Crisis Network, said that Democrats were find "some needle in a haystack thing they can criticize or re-litigate the Bush years because there's nothing they can point to in Kavanaugh’s own record that is anything other than a balanced, evenhanded and brilliant judge."

-A development late this week emphasized the politicization of the process.
-The National Archives said that it would be unable to release the mountain of documents Grassley requested, which is far less than the ones Democrats would also like to see, by the Aug.
-15 request.
-It would take the National Archives until the end of October to release the documents, a timeline that would interfere with the GOP strategy of a quick nomination process to be completed ahead of the midterms.
+A development late last week emphasized the politicization of the process.
+The National Archives said that it would be unable to release the mountain of documents Grassley requested, which is far less than what Democrats would like to see, by Aug.
+15, the date sought by Grassley.
+The National Archives said it would take until the end of October to release the documents, a timeline that would interfere with the GOP strategy of a quick nomination process to be completed ahead of the midterms.

-If the Republicans waited to hold a hearing until after all of the documents requested were released, there is no way the Senate could hold a hearing and vote on Kavanaugh before Election Day.
+If the Republicans wait to hold a hearing until after all of the documents requested are released, there is no way the Senate could hold a hearing and vote on Kavanaugh before Election Day.

 But Senate Republicans vowed to move forward, despite the delay in documents.
 They point to the million pages of documents that have already been released from Kavanaugh’s time as a judge and from the White House counsel’s office as reason to move forward with a hearing in September.

-“As chairman Grassley said this morning, he intends to hold a hearing sometime in September.
-In the end, the committee will have reviewed significantly more records than ever before for a Supreme Court nominee,” an aide to Grassley said.
+An aide to Grassley said the senator fully intends to hold a hearing next month, adding that "in the end, the committee will have reviewed significantly more records than ever before for a Supreme Court nominee."

 Democrats complain that the documents that are released are at the will of a partisan attorney hired by the George W. Bush presidential library, William Burck.
 And they note that Burck is also representing former Trump adviser Steve Bannon, Trump White House counsel Don McGahn and former chief of staff Reince Priebus in Robert Mueller's special counsel probe.

-While 46 Republican senators quickly scheduled meetings with Kavanaugh after his nomination, just one Democrat, Sen. Joe Manchin, D-W.V., had done so until this week.
+While 46 Republican senators quickly scheduled meetings with Kavanaugh after his nomination, just one Democrat, Sen. Joe Manchin of West Virginia, had done so.

 Democrats on Friday decided to end their boycott, announcing that Schumer and Feinstein would meet with Kavanaugh expressly "to demand the documents from him directly."